 Dietitians are tertiary qualified in food, nutrition and dietetics.
 Dietitians may work in many of the same settings as nutritionists, such as public health and community nutrition, research and teaching, food industry and nutrition marketing and communications.
 However, dietitians are also qualified to work in hospitals and the medical nutrition industry.

 A course in Allied Health Assistance allows you to work alongside an accredited allied health professional, such as a nutritionist or dietitian.

 The key difference between a dietitian and a nutritionist is that, in addition to or as part of their qualification in human nutrition, a dietitian has undertaken a course of study that includes substantial theory and supervised and assessed professional practice in clinical nutrition, medical nutrition therapy and food service management.
-Often dieticians will have many patients on their books and may require skilled assistance, where is where this qualification comes in.
+Often dietitians will have many patients on their books and may require skilled assistance, which is where this qualification comes in.

 The Certificate IV in Allied Health Assistance (Nutrition and Dietetics) course allows you membership to Nutrition Australia, the peak industry body for the nutrition industry in Australia.
 The mission of Nutrition Australia is to promote optimal health for all Australians by encouraging food variety and physical activity.